UocNTh/RabbitMQ-Python/03_publish_subscribe/_note.md

 A queue

-A customer : nhận message
+A consumer : nhận message

 ---